joshin-run-tiy/bettys-icecream/assignment.md

 [] detailed information to the right
 [] legible width of the two columns
 [] spacing and font size
-[] social link in the lower-right (she didn't give you  a twitter or facebook account, so you can just mock it out for demo purposes)

 #[x] She would really love it if her shop's page has the same layout.
 So put a bow on it and make her fall in love with your work 💝